UniversalScalableFirmware/.github/profile/README.md

-## Hi there 👋 Welcome to the Universal Scalable Firmware project.
+## Welcome to the Universal Scalable Firmware project.

 🙋‍♀️ Next Gen firmware architecture to simplify and scale firmware development from edge to cloud.